abelborges/abelborges.github.io/_posts/2020-05-08-thompson-sampling.md

 ---
 layout: post
-title: "A fairly comprehensive introduction to online experiments with Thompson Sampling"
+title: "Introduction to online experiments with Thompson Sampling"
 excerpt: >
   We're going to release a new feature in a product.
   It consists of a modified version B of a currently functional component A.